Grimmys/pygame_popup_manager/docs/source/usage.rst

 Configuration
 -------------

-:func:`initialization.init` function should be call right after `pygame.init` function in your code and before any further usage of stuff coming from Pygame Popup Manager.
+:func:`init <initialization.init>` function should be call right after :func:`pygame.init` function in your code and before any further usage of stuff coming from Pygame Popup Manager.